Shepard Fairey: Honest Gil Fulbright

 Fairey created an adaptation of the Obama HOPE poster for satirical Kentucky politician Honest Gil Fulbright.
-Frank L. Ridley, the actor who portrays Fulbright, is featured on the poster, along with the words "SOLD", which refers to Fulbright's "honest" political message: "I'm only in this thing for the money, but at least I'm honest about it."
+Frank L. Ridley, the actor who portrays Fulbright, is featured on the poster, along with the word "SOLD", which refers to Fulbright's "honest" political message: "I'm only in this thing for the money, but at least I'm honest about it."

 Marianne

 As a tribute to the victims of the November 2015 Paris attacks, Fairey created a poster representing Marianne, the French national icon, surrounded by the national motto Liberté, égalité, fraternité.
 In June 2016, this design was painted as a mural on 186 rue Nationale, Paris.
 Fairey made a gift of the poster to Emmanuel Macron, who hung it in his office upon assuming the presidency of France.

 In the night of the 13th December 2020, an anonymous group tagged over the mural in an act of protest against the state.
 The motto was crossed out with white paint and replaced by the tag Marianne pleure (Marianne cries), and red tears were added to the face of Marianne.
 Fairey reacted to the act by declaring his support for all who protest against injustice and that he understood the goals of the action.